 Welcome!
 My name is Amanda Womac and I’m a freelance science writer in Southern Appalachia.
 Born and raised in the area, I have a strong connection with the land, respect for the environment and a scientific curiosity that helps me in my work.

-Professional affiliations include the Society of Professional Journalists, where I serve on the national board of directors as the Region 12 Director as well as my local East TN Pro chapter board of directors.
+Professional affiliations include the Society of Professional Journalists, where I serve on the local East TN Pro chapter board of directors.
 I am also a member of the Society of Environmental Journalists.

 In addition, I am the president of the UT Science Forum, a weekly lunch lecture series that highlights scientific research and projects at UT, ORNL and other institutions in East Tennessee.
 Finally, I am the former editor and publisher of Hellbender Press, East Tennessee’s environmental newspaper.